johnslobodan07/React-native-Flutter-Challenge/README.md

 ## The Challenge

-For each page you will need to consume this API (https://fakestoreapi.com/products)
+For products, you will need to consume this API (https://fakestoreapi.com/products)

 #Page 1
 A login page with a username & password field and a "Sign in" & "Sign up" buttons +   Social logins options ( doesn't need to work )